Mushymato/MiscMapActionsProperties/README.md

     - `MMAP_MountainView`: shows seasonal sky with some animated clouds, mountains, sunset, and stars at night.
     - `MMAP_ClearSky`: like `MMAP_MountainView` but without mountains and clouds.
     - `MMAP_IslandHorizon`: shows the island ocean horizon with clouds background.

+#### mushymato.MMAP_NightTime* \<time\> <a name="mushymato.MMAP_NightTime"></a>

+There are 3 similar map properties for setting phases of day transitioning to night.
+1. mushymato.MMAP_NightTimeStarting
+2. mushymato.MMAP_NightTimeModerate
+3. mushymato.MMAP_NightTimeTruly

+- All 3 of these take time in the typical military time format (0600) used by many SDV things.
+- The vanilla values are
+    - starting: 1800 spring summer island, 1700 fall, 1500 winter
+    - moderate: halfway between starting and truly
+    - truly: starting + 200

 ### Tile Data